Red Sox vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco has put up 65 hits with 15 doubles, two triples, seven home runs and 21 walks.
+- Franco has recorded 65 hits with 15 doubles, two triples, seven home runs and 21 walks.
 He has driven in 30 runs with 20 stolen bases.

 - Franco hopes to build on a seven-game hitting streak in this matchup.
 During his last 10 outings he is batting .368 with two triples, six walks and six RBI.